 That is, if you have been following it at least 3 weeks and are almost symptom-free, then you should start to rechallenge and reintroduce FODMAPs.
 This important point has been lost online and in textbooks.

 Restricting FODMAPs unnecessarily – for long periods of time – will only make your sensitivity even worse.

-Joe Leech is a health writer currently based in Stockholm, who writes and speaks around the world, traveling for much of the year.
+Joe Leech is a health writer currently based in Stockholm, who writes and speaks around the world, travelling for much of the year.
 He studied in both Australia and Finland, earning a Master’s Degree in Nutrition and Dietetics.
 One of Joe’s projects is Diet vs Disease which dispels inaccurate and misleading health issues.
 Beyond helping people to improve their quality of life through dietary modification, the site is also contributing to ending world hunger, with 5% of the ad revenue on the site going towards this cause.